Near Riviera in Kleberg County, Texas — The American South (West South Central)

 3. Mexican American War: Timeline of Major Events.
 March 1846: General Taylor leads troops past the Nueces River toward the Rio Grande River, through and into the land that both the U.S. and Mexico claimed as its own.
 (Submitted on June 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 1, 2018.
-This page originally submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 68 times since then.
+It was originally submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 154 times since then and 41 times this year.
 Photos: 1, 2, 3. submitted on May 31, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.